 As a way to provide employment opportunities to youth from underserved communities, Juma owns and manages a social enterprise selling concessions within sports and entertainment venues across the country.
 Juma operates in NFL stadiums, MLB ballparks, NBA arenas, MLS stadiums, convention centers, concert amphitheaters, music festivals, and other venues.
-Juma provides professional services and well trained, reliable staff to concessionaire partners, becoming the solution to many business pain points that are critical in front line staffing, including mass recruitment, high attrition and turnover rates, unreliable event-day workforce and overworked HR departments, among others.
+Juma provides professional services and well trained, reliable staff to concessionaire partners, becoming the solution to many business issues that are commonly seen in front line staffing, including mass recruitment, high attrition and turnover rates, unreliable event-day workforce and overworked HR departments.

-During their tenure with Juma, our youth gain training, experience and transferable job skills such as, sales, money handling, customer service, critical thinking, problem solving, business operations, punctuality, attendance, accountability, teamwork and communication.
-Youth also complete four on-line training modules in sales of product, team work, retail basics, and retail tools and technology.
+During their tenure with Juma, our youth gain training, experience and transferable job skills such as sales, money handling, customer service, critical thinking, problem solving, business operations, punctuality, attendance, accountability, teamwork, and communication.
+Youth also complete four online training modules in sales of product, teamwork, retail basics, and retail tools and technology.

 Juma’s social enterprise is a key contributor to Juma’s financial health, as its profit gets reinvested into our programming and activities, allowing us to expand our impact.

 Since 1993, Juma has employed more than 10,000 low-income youth who have generated $42 million in enterprise revenue to continue advancing our mission.